Journal: Billings, Montana, Friday, July 21, 2017

 So I drove another hour or two until I came to Billings.
 I found the nearest Starbucks, took a baby-wipe-and-sink bath, brushed my teeth, changed into fresh clothes, and ordered oatmeal and coffee.
 Now, clean and comfortable, I’ll tell the story of my last two days on the road.

 After enjoying my cold beers and a little rest at Lochsa Lodge in the early evening following my Wendover Ridge Hike in the Bitterroot Mountains on Tuesday, July 18th, I drove to Butte, Montana, where I found a cheap but perfectly acceptable motor inn which had, most importantly of all, a bathtub.
-The hot bath finished the restoration that the Lochsa River had begun, and I awoke the next morning ready for a long day.
+The hot bath finished the restoration that dipping my arms, head, legs, and feet in the Lochsa River had begun, and I awoke the next morning ready for a long day.

-So I’m with Ken Burns in his belief that the National Park System (and by extension, every state and regional park system) is America’s best idea.
-Yellowstone, Niagara Falls, Yosemite, the Grand Canyon, Virginia’s Natural Bridge, and countless others of the most awesome, most beautiful, and most rare of the landscapes built by the forces of nature, were despoiled and marred by humans seeking to profit off these womders regardless of whether their efforts served to protect or destroy them in the long term.
+So I’m with documentarian Ken Burns in his belief that the National Park System (and by extension, every state and regional park system) is America’s best idea.
+Yellowstone, Niagara Falls, Yosemite, the Grand Canyon, Virginia’s Natural Bridge, and countless others of the most awesome, most beautiful, and most rare of the landscapes built by the forces of nature, were despoiled and marred by humans seeking to profit off these wonders regardless of whether their efforts served to protect or destroy them in the long term.
 Much of the damage is still being repaired if it can be at all, and some of the damage is ongoing and still unresolved as in the case of the great Yosemite Valley in my own California, where heavy car traffic is causing pollution, overcrowding, and wildlife destruction.
+Even good government fails sometimes, so the public needs to act as a check and balance on that as well.
+I would recommend that we demand that the National Park System close off Yosemite Valley to private car traffic.

-Once he left, I created a cozy sleep space in the backseat with my sleeping bag and camp sleeping pad additionally padded at one end with my coats, towels, and sweaters, then sipped from the large bottle of ale I brought with me, leaning on my rental car and looking at the brilliant stars showing between the black silhouettes of the trees.
+Once he left, I created a cozy sleep space in the backseat with my sleeping bag and camp sleeping pad, additionally padded at one end with my coats, towels, and sweaters, then I stepped outside, sipping from the large bottle of ale I brought with me and leaning on my rental car, looking at the brilliant stars showing between the black silhouettes of the trees.
 Eventually, a sustained rustle of a large creature of some sort sent me scurrying to my backseat nest.
-I didn’t fear bears here, since the large number of other campers and their fires would keep them at bay, but the strange man had left me just a little spooked, rather to my surprise.
-So I laid there in the car drinking more of my ale and thinking about the amazing sights I had seen that evening, only a few of which are pictured below:
+I didn’t fear bears here since the large number of other campers and their fires would keep them at bay, but the strange man had left me just a little spooked, rather to my surprise.
+So I laid there in the car drinking more of my ale and thinking about the amazing sights I had seen earlier that evening, only a few of which are pictured below:

 I watched Old Faithful erupt for several minutes just after sunset.

-The next morning, I explored the park.
+The next morning, July 2oth, I explored the park.
 I saw wonder after wonder after wonder!
 Here are some of them:

 From the base of Mt Washburn, I readied myself for the drive of undetermined length from Yellowstone, Hwy 212 towards I-90 en route to my next destination via Cooke City-Silver Gate.
-When I was in Yellowstone in January, I saw a lot of buffalo, but hadn’t seen any at all this trip.
+When I was in Yellowstone in January, I saw a lot of buffalo but hadn’t seen any at all this trip.
 But as I drove in the dark, my headlights picked up a dark shape off to the side with two glowing eyes.
 I stopped and put on my hazard lights as a fuzzy, light brown, charmingly ungainly creature appeared, followed by a mother buffalo and two more calves.
 Over the next fifteen minutes or so, I watched a small herd of buffalo wander onto the road then mill around.
 Two young males found this a perfect place to tussle and push.
 Bison social hour was finally ended as an impatient motorist finally decided to clear the road by driving slowly at the herd, honking, until they took fright and scampered off the road.
-A little further on, I came across another car with its hazard lights on and its bumper caved in.
+A little further on, I came across another car, pointing in the other direction, with its hazard lights on and its bumper caved in.
 The driver ruefully confirmed that he had collided with one of the herd, but the stricken animal was nowhere to be seen.
 Buffalo are hardy creatures, I hope that one recovers from the impact.
 Later on, my headlights picked up elk, two waddling fat little creatures (marmots?), and a red fox.
+As you may imagine, I drove particularly slowly after all that.

 I drove on, winding up and up and up, until I reached that roadblock I told you about.
 I gazed at the bright, bright stars awhile, then curled up to sleep.